mhgarry/Coding-Quiz-Web-App/README.md

 need to make a function to log scores as well

 ## Features
-This app is an interactive coding quiz that cycles through questions
+This app is an interactive coding quiz that cycles through questions and answers to save them on the screen and then end and display a user score input box and a high score save box with the users initials.

+## Credits
+Tutoring session with Janvier Mblizi
+In class help by instructor JD Tadlock various sources cited in quiz javascript where I got questions from

+## License
+MIT License
 ## Screenshots
+![Alt text][screenshot of quiz questions]

+[screenshot of quiz questions]: assets/images/Screenshot%202023-04-09%20183117.png
+![Alt text][Screenshot of starting page]

+[Screenshot of starting page]: assets/images/Screenshot%202023-04-09%20183051.png
+![Alt text][Screenshot of endscreen]

+[Screenshot of endscreen]: assets/images/Screenshot%202023-04-09%20183134.png